-To land the juiciest gigs you have to specialise.
-The best clients won’t be listing their freelance and contract jobs on any of the mass-market job boards, so you’ll need to find the best freelance job sites in your niche.
+To land the juiciest gigs, you have to specialise.
+The best clients won’t be listing their freelance and contract jobs on any of the mass-marketing job boards, so you’ll need to find the best freelance job sites in your niche.
 Here are a few to get you started.

 The private members club of freelance job sites, OnSite is an invite-only network for the digital crowd.
 Project Managers, Developers, Designers and the like will find quality, curated jobs from top brands and agencies.
 If they can get in, of course.

-Freelance journos may well frequent Journalism.co.uk anyway, and while their jobs section features mainly permanent positions there is a whole other section of the site where freelancers can list their services and location, letting editors quickly find and hire beat reporters for one-off stories or ongoing work.
+Freelance journos may well frequent Journalism.co.uk anyway, and while their jobs section features mainly permanent positions, there’s a whole other section of the site where freelancers can list their services and location, letting editors quickly find and hire beat-reporters for one-off stories or ongoing work.

-We would be remiss not to mention our local digital advocates Wired Sussex, who operate a members-only jobs board with both full-time and freelance gigs.
-Equivalent regional organisations exist all over the UK, so if you’re not in Sussex search around for yours.
+We’d be remiss not to mention our local digital advocates Wired Sussex, who operate a members-only jobs board with both full-time and freelance gigs.
+Equivalent regional organisations exist all over the UK, so if you’re not in Sussex, search around for yours!

 YunoJuno is a fairly new entrant on the freelance job site scene and offers high quality jobs from high quality clients.
-A great option for the design and creative crowd, the site promises to (in their words) cut through the freelance recruitment forest with a sharp angry axe.
+A great option for the design and creative crowd, the site promises to (in their words) “cut through the freelancer recruitment forest with a sharp angry axe”.

 You probably won’t hit your ideal day rate, but if you’ve got some spare capacity you could always find some passable work at one of the following little-earners.

 If you enjoy completing tasks that others might not, you could make some decent money on TaskRabbit.
 TaskRabbit is a people-as-a-service website that lets punters hire freelancers for hourly waged or one-off tasks like cleaning, assembling furniture or even standing in line on their behalf.
-You can set your own rates and hourly pay of up to £20 is possible.
+You can set your own rates – hourly rates of up to £20 aren’t unheard of.

-The name of this site gives you a clue as to the value of the jobs on offer – so if you have a specific talent or product that can be sold cheaply and often you could make some cash on Fiverr.
-Jobs on offer include designing artwork for weddings, Excel data processing, photo retouching – just about anything.
+The name of this site gives you a clue as to the value of the jobs on offer – so if you’ve a specific talent or produce that can be sold cheaply and often, you could make some cash on Fiverr.
+Jobs on offer include designing artwork for weddings, Excel data processing, photo retouching – just about anything!

 Not to be confused with the unmentionable Mike Myers film, Guru is another outsourcing site, but with a focus on larger projects rather than bite size individual jobs.
 Many of the “gurus” for hire have minimum project values in the tens of thousands of dollars.
 If you fancy getting your teeth into a big contract, give Guru a look.